Rainerino/UAS-winch/README.md

 ## TODO

 - change TIcker with TimerOne? https://www.pjrc.com/teensy/td_libs_TimerOne.html
 - more testing files.
-Maybe use C++ testing frameworks, since pio testing is not free (well..., reasonable business module)
+Maybe use C++ testing frameworks, since pio testing is not free (well..., reasonable business module).
+CPPUTest
 - figure out the direction of the motor
 - consider power on motor for releasing?
 - find a documentation tool, that is better than MARKDOWN LOL